 Wayfound Assessment Clinic

 Welcome to the Wayfound Assessment Clinic where understanding the brain and behaviour is our expertise.
-Our dedicated team of professionals utilize cutting-edge standardized assessment measures to provide comprehensive insights into your mental health and overall functioning.
+Our dedicated professionals utilize cutting-edge standardized assessment measures to provide comprehensive insights into your mental health and overall functioning.
 Discover a path to self-awareness and well-being through our personalized evaluations and compassionate care.

-For Adult
+For Adults

 • Safeguard Assessments: